 Before you drive away, make sure to follow these car seat safety guidelines:

-If you have any concerns about your car or booster seat installation, call (414) 607-5280 to schedule a free appointment at the Children’s Hospital of Wisconsin Booster and Car Seat Clinic or review these additional safety resources.
+If you have any concerns about your car or booster seat installation, call (414) 607-5280 to schedule a free appointment at the Children’s Wisconsin Booster and Car Seat Clinic or review these additional safety resources.